fullstaq-ruby/server-edition/README.md

 ### Will Fullstaq Ruby become paid in the future?

 There will be no paid version.
 Fullstaq Ruby is fully open source.
 It is also intended to be a community project where anyone can contribute.
 There are no monetization plans.

+### I am wary of vendor lock-in or that I will become dependent on a specific party for supplying packages.
+What is Fullstaq Ruby's take on this?

+Vendor lock-in is a valid concern that many of us have.
+It is something we thought about from the beginning and that are *are* addressing.

+We have architected our systems in such a way that anyone will be able to build packages themselves.
+If we ever become slow or defunct, then anyone can easily take matters into own hands.
+Building Fullstaq Ruby packages from your own systems is so simple that nearly anyone can do it: just install Docker, edit a config file and run a command.

+This is achieved by automating the entire build process, and by releasing the making the build tooling as open source.
+There are almost no manual processes.
+Please take a look at this repository's source code.

+Because Fullstaq Ruby is still a work-in-progress, we don't have documentation yet on how to build packages yourself.
+Such documentation is [planned](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/issues/1) for [epic 5 of the roadmap](https://github.com/fullstaq-labs/fullstaq-ruby-umbrella/projects).